NeseOS/NeseOS/README.md

 # How to download NeseOS's released computer operating systems/os updates?

-You neer to check "releases" section.
+You need to check "release" section before install NeseOS's released computer operating systems.

 # NOTE:
 If you using VirtualBox, you need to install original Windows XP operating system before switch Windows XP to Nese XP or Windows os to NeseOS.